gmvoit/just-the-docs/extensions/Cooling.md

 ## Inhomogeneous Cooling

 Observations show that inhomogeneity is commonplace in galactic atmospheres, with adjacent regions having densities and temperatures that can differ by orders of magnitude.
 Therefore, the local cooling time of atmospheric gas can greatly differ from the value of $t_{\rm cool}$ derived by averaging $\rho$ and $T$ over the atmospheric shell at radius $r$.
-This section examines how **ExpCGM** can be extended to account for inhomogeneity.
+This section discusses extensions of **ExpCGM** that can account for inhomogeneity.

 ### Log-Normal Distributions

-The **ExpCGM** framework presumes that inhomogeneous atmospheric gas is in pressure equilibrium and represents moderate inhomogeneity in terms of log-normal distributions.
+The **ExpCGM** framework presumes that inhomogeneous atmospheric gas is in pressure equilibrium and can be extended to represent moderate inhomogeneity in terms of log-normal distributions.
 Isobaric density, temperature, and entropy fluctuation amplitudes relative to the mean are therefore related through
   $$\delta \ln \rho = - \delta \ln T = - \frac {3} {5} \, \delta \ln K$$
 and the standard deviations of those fluctuation amplitudes are related through
   $$\sigma_{\ln \rho} = - \sigma_{\ln T} = - \frac {3} {5} \sigma_{\ln K}$$